 Buying Your House With Cold, Hard Cash?
 Here’s Your Step-by-Step Guide

 You’ve piled up a large sum of cash, and you’re finally ready to use it to purchase a home.
 Or perhaps you’ve built up significant equity in your current home and are looking to sell it so you can downsize to a property you could buy in cash.
-Maybe you’ve even heard about cash offer programs offered by real estate tech companies.
+Maybe you’ve even heard about cash offer programs real estate tech companies provide.

-You’re left to wonder: Does it even make sense to buy a house with cash in 2024, and what does the process look like?
-If only someone would create a step-by-step breakdown for you…
+You’re left to wonder: Does it even make sense to buy a house with cash, and what does the process look like?

 We talked to a couple of experts about the process of buying a house with cash to find out what buyers need to know when forgoing a mortgage.